-There are two kinds of metamorphism.
+There are three kinds of metamorphism.

 Contact metamorphism occurs when magma intrudes or forces its way into existing rock.
 The heat of the magma bakes the surrounding rocks causing them to change.
 This is a local event.
 The changes due to contact metamorphism are relatively small and are said to be low-grade metamorphism.
 An example of contact metamorphism is the metamorphic rock marble.
 Marble is created from limestone that has been subjected to heat.